isi-nlp/uroman/README.md

 (French, Russian, Hebrew respectively).
 No effect for other languages in this version.

+### Bibliography
-Bibliography: Ulf Hermjakob, Jonathan May, and Kevin Knight.
+Ulf Hermjakob, Jonathan May, and Kevin Knight.
 2018.
 Out-of-the-box universal romanization tool uroman.
 In Proceedings of the 56th Annual Meeting of Association for Computational Linguistics, Demo Track.
 (Best Demo Paper Award)

+### Change History
 Changes in version 1.2.7
  * Improved support for Pashto.